-E. Mosel Commission
+F. Mosel Commission

-10. The comparative study of the Police Regulations for the Navigation of the Mosel (RPNM) and the fourth revised edition of CEVNI carried out by the MC secretariat was published in the first edition of the CEVNI status document (ECE/TRANS/SC.3/2010/5/Add.1, paras.
+16. The comparative study of the Police Regulations for the Navigation of the Mosel (RPNM) and the fourth revised edition of CEVNI carried out by the secretariat of MC was published in the first edition of the CEVNI status document (ECE/TRANS/SC.3/2010/5/Add.1, paras.
 4-11).
-The following additional remarks have been communicated by MC secretariat on the first edition of the document:
+The following additional remarks were communicated by the secretariat of MC on the first edition of the document: